 Seeing a College of Science Academic Advisor

-College of Science students are assigned to an advisor in their department who will be their guide and mentor assisting them in:
+College of Science students are assigned to an academic advisor in their department who will be their teacher and guide as they:

-• Identifiying academic, personal and career aspirations that set the foundation for a successful undergraduate experience and future graduate and/or professional life.
+• identify academic, personal and career aspirations that set the foundation for a successful undergraduate experience and future graduate and/or professional life.

-• Developing a four-year plan of study that meets their curriculuar, co-curricular and extracurricular goals.
+• develop a four-year plan of study that meets their curricular, co-curricular and extracurricular goals.

-• Identifying campus and community resources that support personal well-being, academic success and the development of professional skills.
+• identify campus and community resources that support personal well-being, academic success and the development of professional skills.

-• Developing realistic semester-by-semester course plans that support high academic performance and on-time degree progression.
+• develop realistic semester-by-semester course plans that result in high academic performance and on-time degree progression.

-• Understanding University and College policies and how they mold and impact their university experience.
+• understand university and college policies and how they mold and impact their university experience.

-Students are encouraged to requently contact their advisors throughout their time in the College of Science.
+Students are encouraged to stay in frequent contact with their advisors throughout their time in the College of Science.
 Contact information may be found at CoS Advising Offices.